wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 It worth noting that while this setup works for plugins and themes, which are recognized by WordPress in subfolders of  `wp-content/plugins` and `wp-content/themes` respectively, it does **not** work out of the box for MU plugins and dropins: MU plugins needs to be *directly* inside  `wp-content/mu-plugins` (no subfolders) and dropins needs to be  *directly* inside `wp-content`.

 WP Starter handles this issue for us.
-The `MuLoaderStep` takes care of creating a "loader" MU plugin responsible to load those MU plugins that Composer placed in subfolders of `wp-content/mu-plugins`, and the `DropinsStep` takes care of moving the dropin files Composer placed in subfolders of `wp-content` directly into `wp-content`.
+The `MuLoaderStep` takes care of creating a "loader" MU plugin responsible to load MU plugins that Composer placed in subfolders of `wp-content/mu-plugins`, and the `DropinsStep` takes care of moving the dropin files Composer placed in subfolders of `wp-content` directly into `wp-content`.

-However, even that will not work for `"wpackagist-plugin/memcached"` because this is a *dropin*, even if its type says `"wordpress-plugin"` (due to the fact the WP official repository only supports plugins and themes and not MU plugins nor dropins).
+However, even that will not work for the package `"wpackagist-plugin/memcached"` because this is a *dropin*, even if its type says `"wordpress-plugin"` (due to the fact the WP official repository only supports plugins and themes and not MU plugins nor dropins).
 We will see how to fix this with a single line of configuration in our `wpstarter.json`.

 Moreover, it is _partially_ working for `"frc/batcache"`, in fact this package contains both a *MU plugin* and a *dropin*, and its package type says `"wordpress-muplugin"`, which means that for the provided MU plugin file we are setup, but for the dropin we need another line of configuration in our `wpstarter.json`.